-Area of Change Impact on the Trust Trust Action required Teams affected Property Leases Significant components of assets that have different useful economic lives for depreciation purposes are required to be recorded, valued and depreciated separately within the accounts.
+Area of Impact on the Trust Trust Action required Teams affected Change Impact on the Hust This Action required Property Leases Significant components of assets that have different useful economic lives for depreciation purposes are required to be recorded, valued and depreciated separately within the accounts.
 In practice this means that land and buildings will be recorded separately and with more detailed disclosure requirements on all leases that the Trust holds.
 The number of assets held on the fixed asset register which require to be administered each year will increase.
 All lease arrangements must be scrutinised to ensure we account for each one correctly.
 This will be led by the finance and estate teams.
 Finance, Estates and Capital Segmental reporting The Trust needs to disclose the carrying amount of each segment's assets and liabilities associated cash flows.
 Trust Board to agree upon which segments it wishes to report for this new requirement.
 It is recommended that the Trust agree with its external auditors which parts of the Trust constitute separately reportable segments.
 Executive Directors Financial Instruments Long term contracts where there are variables to the amount paid in year (e.g. if there is an RPI element to payments).
 Full review of Trust- wide long term contracts.
 Finance, HR, IM&T, Procurement, Estates and Capital Annual leave carried forward accruals The Trust must accrue expenditure to account for staff carrying forward annual leave across financial years.
 This data is currently not collected centrally therefore this will be sought for the first time.
 It will also need to be available to allow the 2008/09 accounts to be prepared as a comparator.
 All directorates will be required to submit a return for the end of March 2008 and March 2009 detailing the number of days annual leave team members will be carrying forward at the year end.
 All Directorates Accounting Policies The Trust needs to include the new accounting policies within its accounts.
 It is required to make an explicit and unreserved statement of compliance with IFRS.
 The Board is required to formally adopt the new accounting policies under IFRS Executive Directors Ambulance Leases The issue is to determine where the risks and rewards of ownership of an asset held under a lease lie.
 The test under UKGAAP allows the Trust to treat ambulance leases as operating leases.
 Under IFRS the test is more onerous with more lease arrangements likely to be treated as finance leases.
 The significance for the Trust is that finance leases will require the ambulances to be All lease arrangements must be scrutinised to ensure we account for each one correctly.
 The final accounting treatment needs to be agreed with our Auditors.
-Finance, Procurement and Operations treated as fixed assets with the financing shown as a debt obligation in the balance sheet.
-This treatment will require a greater quantum of funding to be available to the Trust.
-Inventory The Trust currently uses the last in first out (LIFO) method of valuation of its inventory.
-This method is not permitted under IFRS.
-The inventory needs to be valued using the first in first out (FIFO) or weighted average valuation techniques.
 Finance, Procurement and Operations

+InventoryThe Trust currently uses the last in first out (LIFO) method of valuation of its inventory.
+This method is not permitted under IFRS.The inventory needs to be valued using the first in first out (FIFO) or weighted average valuation techniques.Finance, Procurement and Operations Inventory in first out (LIFO) method of valuation of its inventory.
+This method is not permitted under be valued using the first in first out (FIFO) or weighted average --- ----------- -- --- --